leonf0/Digital-Market-Making-with-Reinforcement-Learning/README.md

 The left panel shows that the PPO agent successfully learned a market making policy.
 The training stabilized around episode 150-200, the high initial variance represents the exploration phase where the agent tested various strategies, including some that led to extreme penalty.

-The PPO Agent achieved a mean PNL of $67.30 with a standard deviation of 72.24, the PNL is similar to the agent using the Avellaneda-Stoikov model but with a reduced variance (-23%) demonstrating that the PPO agent's inventory control outperforms the Avellaneda-Stoikov model.
+The PPO Agent achieved a mean PNL of $67.30 with a standard deviation of 72.24 across the 100 simulations, the PNL is similar to the agent using the Avellaneda-Stoikov model but with a reduced variance (-23%) demonstrating that the PPO agent's inventory control outperforms the Avellaneda-Stoikov model.

 We see the PPO agent significantly outperform the Naive market maker with a 21.5% higher PNL and a 95% reduction in variance.